IsabelBirds/Remote-Computational-Project-Resource/book/1_Getting_started/Key_R_resources.md

 ## [r-statistics](http://r-statistics.co/)

-A great site aimed at people working on machine learninig and stats in R. Also has some great ggplot2 information.
+A great site aimed at people working on machine learning and stats in R. Also has some great ggplot2 information.

 ## [Stackoverflow](https://stackoverflow.com/)

 If you can’t work out how to do something, lots of other people have definitely also had the same issue, so don’t spend ages trying to work it out from scratch.
-Google and stackoverflow – LOTS of programming community questions and answers - are your friends.
+Google and Stackoverflow – LOTS of programming community questions and answers - are your friends.

 ## [Biostars](https://www.biostars.org/)

 As you move more into the biological aspects of your analysis, Biostars is the equivalent of Stackoverflow for your questions.
 How to get raw data, what a certain option in a program means – lots of community info here!
-Also feel free to ask your own questions, but do your own research first - people help each other for free, so don't take the mic!
+Also feel free to ask your own questions, but do your own research first - this is a community of people helping each other for free.